elvinlimpin/c11-chatgpt/README.md

 There is no error in the provided code.
 ```
-_(Output may vary)_
+_(Assistant output may vary)_

 ## Exercise 3
 Passing in code as a string is only a small fraction of what you can do with the ChatGPT API as a coding assistant.
 Ideally, we want to be able to pass in file contents.

 ### Passing in sample code using fs
 Let's use node's `fs` module to read the file URL you pass as input.
-Learn more using this [link](https://www.geeksforgeeks.org/node-js-fs-readfilesync-method/).
+Learn more using this [documentation](https://www.geeksforgeeks.org/node-js-fs-readfilesync-method/).
 Or, you know...
-Use chatGPT to help you.
+Use ChatGPT to help you.

 #### Checkpoint 3.1
 ```